ramos-iyer/Major-and-Minor-Severity-Accidents-A-study-of-environmental-factors-using-Deep-Neural-Networks-and-/README.md

 While installation, please select "Visual Studio Build Tools 2019" for installing all necessary packages for the tool to function with SHAP.

- Step 1 : Open Start Menu -> Anaconda -> Anaconda Prompt
+1) Step 1 : Open Start Menu -> Anaconda -> Anaconda Prompt

- Step 2 : Execute the below command and follow the instructions given on screen in the Anaconda Prompt to create environment and install some of the necessary packages given above -
+2) Step 2 : Execute the below command and follow the instructions given on screen in the Anaconda Prompt to create environment and install some of the necessary packages given above -
 "conda create -n rp python=3.7.6 catboost=0.23.2 lightgbm=2.3.1 matplotlib=3.2.2
 numpy=1.18.5 pandas=1.0.5 plotly=4.8.2 pyspark=3.0.0 scikit-learn=0.23.1 shap=0.35.0
 jupyter"

- Step 3 : Once the environment in created, navigate to the environment in Anaconda Prompt by executing the command -
+3) Step 3 : Once the environment in created, navigate to the environment in Anaconda Prompt by executing the command -
 "conda activate rp"

- Step 4 : Install the osmnx package by executing the below command - "conda install -c conda-forge osmnx=0.15.1"
+4) Step 4 : Install the osmnx package by executing the below command - "conda install -c conda-forge osmnx=0.15.1"

- Step 5 : Install the tensor
+5) Step 5 : Install the tensor
 ow and xgboost packages by executing the below com- mand one after the other -
 "pip install 'tensor
 ow==2.2.0'"
 "pip install 'xgboost==1.1.1'"

- Step 6 : Once the installation is complete navigate to the folder where the code les have been downloaded in Anaconda Prompt and execute the below command "jupyter notebook"
+6) Step 6 : Once the installation is complete navigate to the folder where the code files have been downloaded in Anaconda Prompt and execute the below command "jupyter notebook"

- NOTE : 'rp' is the name of the environment that is created in anaconda
+NOTE : 'rp' is the name of the environment that is created in anaconda